GatoGraphQL/ExtensionStarter/README.md

 ### Create your repo from this GitHub template

 - Click on `Use this template` → `Create a new repository`
-- Select the GitHub owner, and choose a proper name for your repository
+- Select the GitHub owner, and choose a proper name for your repository (eg: `my-account/GatoGraphQLExtensionsForMyCompany`)
 - Choose if to make it Public or Private
 - Click on `Create repository`

-As a result, a copy of this template will have been created under your GitHub repo `my-account/GatoGraphQLExtensionsForMyCompany`:
+As a result, a copy of this template will have been created under your GitHub repo:

 ![GitHub repo from template](assets/img/repo-from-template.png)